orochi-network/orochi-network.github.io/src/orochi-network/contract-integration.md

 ## Smart Contract Integration

-You smart contract that consume Orand's randomness need to implement the interface of `IOrandConsumerV1` which was described below:
+Your smart contract that consumes Orand's randomness needs the interface of `IOrandConsumerV1` to be implemented, which was described below:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0